marcopettorali/data_compression_project/README.md

 - [Pandas](https://pandas.pydata.org/)

 To execute the benchmark, you need to launch it from the main folder of the project.
 The benchmark will generate a CSV file in the 'csv' folder.
 To generate the plots, you need to launch the plots_maker.py script from the main folder of the project.
 The plots will be generated in the 'out' folder and shown on the screen.

+### How the benchmark works
+The datasets used for the benchmark are in the 'data' folder.
+The benchmark will compress each dataset with the SDC and DAC algorithms, and will repeat the compression for each dataset NUM_SAMPLES times.
+Then, random access times and sequential access times will be measured by repeating the same access for each dataset.
+The results will be saved in a CSV file in the 'csv' folder with the timestamp of the execution.